A step-by-step guide to finding security flaws within web applications using Detectify security vulnerability scanner.

 When you log in to the Dashboard, you will see your website list.

 You can see the last scan date & timing, some findings, and overall score.

 High severity is dangerous, and it should always be the first to fix in your priority list.

 Let’s take a look at the detailed report.
 Click on the website from the dashboard, and it will take you to the overview page.

 Here you have two options under “Threat Score.”
 Either you can view the finding online or export them to PDF.

 I exported my report in PDF, and it was 351 pages, that’s in-depth.

 A quick example of online findings, you can expand them to see the detailed information.

-Each result is explained in clear and possible recommendation so if you are security analyst; a report should give you enough information to fix them.
+Each result is explained in clear and possible recommendations so if you are a security analyst; a report should give you enough information to fix them.

 So go ahead and look into the report to see what you got to fix.
-Once you repair the finding, you can run the scan again to verify.
+Once you repair the finding, you can run the scan again to verify it.